 Congratulations, your integration is now published and running!
 Take the following steps to continue building Salesforce records from example documents:

-1. Upload another following example leases to your Google Drive: Download link
+1. Upload another example lease to your Google Drive test folder: Download link

-2. Verify the extractions show up in Salesforce.
+2. Verify the document extraction show up in Salesforce.
 For example, your results might look something like this, where each lease name is the ID of the corresponding extraction in Sensible:

 Click each lease to view the data extracted from the lease document: